wolfgangunger/ungerw-spring-boot-db-sm-docker/README.md

+## sample spring boot app ( with docker usable in fargate ) showing how to read secres from aws secrets manager
+#local start:
 http://localhost:8080/spring-docker-db-sm/hello

 http://localhost:8080/spring-docker-db-sm/helloPerson

 with docker for windows

 http://10.0.75.1:8080/spring-docker-db-sm/hello

+#infos
 create a mysql db named cce and add an entry to the table persons

 create a secret in aws secrets manager, you need the secret name and the ARN for this examplef